-Value assigned to the key measurement assumption Change in key measurement assumption Effects on the carrying amounts of assets Price of electricity €61.9/MWh ±5% €+8.2m €-8.2m Revenue from selling Romanian green electricity certificates €5.7m ± 5% €+ 1.2m €- 1.2m After tax discount rate 9.50% ± 0.25 PP €+ 2.3m €-2.4m
+Value assigned to the key measurement assumption to the key measurement measurement assumption Price of electricity €61.9/MWh ±5% €+8.2m €-8.2m Revenue from selling Romanian green electricity certificates €5.7m ±5% €+1.2m €-1.2m After tax discount rate 9.50% ±0.25 PP €+2.3m €-2.4m

-&lt;sup>1 In the sensitivity analysis, one key measurement assumption was changed at a time while the other inputs were held constant.
+In the sensitivity analysis, one key measurement assumption was changed at a time while the other inputs were held constant.
 In reality, however, changes to the key measurement assumptions can also occur simultaneously.
 This can result in the amplification or (at least partial) neutralisation of the effects. // The electricity price shown relates to the year 2030.
 The sensitivity analysis varies the price of electricity steadily over time up to the planning horizon. // The stated revenues from the sale of Romanian green electricity certificates relate to the average over the course of the entire planning period.